sebastiandittrich/apollo-adonis/README.md

 [![build status][ci-image]][ci-url]
 [![npm download][download-image]][download-url]

 This is an Apollo Server integration for Adonisjs 5.
-It's still a work in progress, so PR's a very welcome.
+It's still a work in progress, so PR's are very welcome.

 ## Quickstart